Why is my carbon monoxide detector not working

 What should I do if my carbon monoxide detector goes off?

-If your carbon monoxide detector sounds an alarm, immediately evacuate your home and call the fire department or a professional to investigate the source of the gas.
+If your CO detector sounds an alarm, immediately evacuate your home and call 911 or your local emergency services.
+Do not try to find the source of the leak yourself.

 Connect with certified professionals in your area